-In 2008, seat belts saved more than 13,000 lives nationwide.
-From 2004 to 2008, seat belts saved over 75,000 lives — enough people to fill a large sports arena.
+Nationwide, seat belts saved 12,802 lives in 2014, and have saved nearly 300,000 lives since 1975.
 During a crash, being buckled up helps keep you safe and secure inside your vehicle, whereas being completely thrown out of a vehicle is almost always deadly.
 Seat belts are the best defense against impaired, aggressive, and distracted drivers.

 Air bags are designed to work with seat belts, not replace them.

 In fact, if you don't wear your seat belt, you could be thrown into a rapidly opening frontal air bag; a movement of such force could injure or even kill you.
 See www.safercar.gov for more on air bag safety.